According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

-Elastic Behavior Of Solids – What happens to a rubber band when you stretch it and let go?
+Elastic Behavior of Solids – What happens to a rubber band when you stretch it and let go?
 It deforms but regains its original nature when you stop applying a force.
-But say, you take an aluminum rod and try to bend it using your arm strength.
+But say, you take an aluminium rod and try to bend it using your arm strength.
 You somehow do manage to bend it a little and then stop applying force.
 Does the rod regain its original shape?
 Of course not.
-It is referred to as the Elastic Behavior Of Solids
+It is referred to as the Elastic Behavior of Solids

 What is Elasticity?